 With the Draw frames around grouped items setting, a more visible decoration will be applied to the items grouped in icon-view.

 With the Sidebar tab title setting, you can set how sidebars on the sides will show the tab titles.
 Use Only For Active Tab option only if you use a small screen resolution as with a laptop computer.
 Else For All Tabs will be a best choice to discover quickly all internal features of digiKam.

 With the Widget style setting, you can choose the default application window decoration and looks.
-Breeze style is the best choice for all desktop.

 Finally, the Application font option allow to customize the font to use everywhere in the application.
 Note that extra options exists also to customize fonts for the album tree-view, the icon-view, and the tooltip.